Skip to main content

 • selfHostedEnterpriseUrl=YOUR_GH_ENTERPRISE_URL (replace with your self hosted github enterprise url).

-3. Add your Port authentication token in the Authorization header:
+3. Adding your Port authentication token in the Authorization header:

 Authorization: Bearer YOUR_TOKEN

-4. The response will contain a url and a manifest object.
+4. The response would contain a url and a manifest object.

 tip